-The average price for international undergraduate students start at around CA$14,000 (US$10,414) per year.
+The average price for international undergraduate students starts at around CA$14,000 (US$10,414) per year.
 The average price for international postgraduate students is around CA$42,000 (US$31,243) per year.
-Institutions which do not grant degrees to students are usually cheaper than universities.
+Institutions that do not grant degrees to students are usually cheaper than universities.

 Practical Training: In addition, there may be opportunities for practical training which entail a period of authorized employment, designed to allow foreign students to have professional work experience related to their field of study.